actionml/docs.actionml.com/awssetupguide.md

 # AWS AMI Setup Guide: Dev Machine

+**Note**: after release of Apache PredictionIO {{> pioversion}} and The Universal Recommender {{> urversion}} AWS will take some days to approve the new AMI.
+Until then the older version works but with none of the new features.
+Please bear with us as page reflects the previous version of the AMI until AWS updates it.

 PredictionIO is now available to launch pre-installed on Amazon Web Services [here](https://aws.amazon.com/marketplace/pp/B01N310FF0).
 This guide will step through how to create an instance and use it.

 Features: